 8. Avoid being the victim

 ‘Victim’ is a terribly passive term and seems to denote someone who has no say and no control over what is happening in their lives.
-When you constantly see yourself as a victim, you become someone to whom things happen, rather than someone who makes things happen.
+When you constantly see yourself as a victim, you become someone to whom things happen rather than someone who makes things happen.

 9. Consider the future

-Who will be affected in the long-term?
+Who will be affected in the long term?
 You certainly will be, as will the children (if you have any) and any extended family you share.
 Even if you decide not to stay together, attempt to rebuild trust so that you’re both happier as co-parents and as individuals.
 Maybe you’ll no longer share a romantic bond but there can be trust and respect, and a healthy family environment that works well for everyone.

-“Look ahead and think about what you want,” Jui says.
-“Do you want to stay in an unhappy marriage for the kids, do you want to separate for a while, or do you want to genuinely give things another chance.
-The degrees and kinds of trust you build will depend on your decision, and how you see the future.”
+“Look ahead and think about what you want,” Jui says, “Do you want to stay in an unhappy marriage for the kids, do you want to separate for a while, or do you want to genuinely give things another chance?
+The degrees and kinds of trust you build will depend on your decision and how you see the future.”

 10. Have clear boundaries